 What do you recommend to pay special attention to bring beautiful photos from Cuba?

-There are places in Havana; for instance, a series of colored houses of the neighborhood in front of the Capitol, that look very good in the afternoon.
+There are places in Havana; for instance, a series of coloured houses of the neighbourhood in front of the Capitol, that look very good in the afternoon.
 The waterfront is perfect for sunsets as well as Plaza Mayor (The Bigger Square) in Trinidad.

-The best sunrises in all Cuba happens in Vinales, from the terrace of the Hotel Los Jasmines, meanwhile the best sunsets take place at the Sugar Mill Valley close to Trinidad.
-The moral of this is that good photos are link to good places in a good moment; that’s why I make so much emphasis in arranging everything for the journey.
-If somebody only has a dawn in Vinales can’t experiment and must be sure of where to go and at what time.
+The best sunrises in all of Cuba happens in Vinales, from the terrace of the Hotel Los Jasmines, meanwhile, the best sunsets take place at the Sugar Mill Valley close to Trinidad.
+The moral of this is that good photos are linked to good places in a good moment; that’s why I make so much emphasis on arranging everything for the journey.
+If somebody only has dawned in Vinales can’t experiment and must be sure of where to go and at what time.

-Does it worthwhile to look for inspiration to take pictures before traveling to a determined place, to see how did someone else photograph it, or the other way around?
+Does it worthwhile to look for inspiration to take pictures before travelling to a determined place, to see how did someone else photograph it, or the other way around?

-What is your favorite photographic place … in Cuba, of course?
+What is your favourite photographic place … in Cuba, of course?

 Pictures in Cuba, or how to bring beautiful photos of our tour

 Fortunately, we will not find such cradles in Baracoa.
 But you can find, and taking photos, big stories.
-About people, events, about what are important, and no necessarily for the photographer, but for the characters he talks with.
+About people, events, about what is important, and not a necessity for the photographer, but for the characters, he talks with.

 Is there any place in Cuba where only you have to be with the camera?

-If it would be a week more, I will add Santiago of Cuba and Baracoa, or Matanzas.
-And that is enough to enjoy Cuba, to understand it a little and, most of all, bringing good photos.
+If it would be a week more, I will add Santiago of Cuba and Baracoa or Matanzas.
+And that is enough to enjoy Cuba, to understand it a little and, most of all, to bring good photos.
 It is not worth it to visit Cuba hurriedly.
 You have to go back to Cuba.

 Piotr Trybalski – photographer, journalist and writer and for Almost 10 years he directed OnetPodróże and, he wrote and photographed, among others: ‟Outside”, ‟Politics, ‟Przekrój”, ‟National Geographic”, ‟National Geographic Traveler”, ‟Travel”, ‟Focus Historia”, ‟Magazyn Górski”, ‟Ski”, ‟Welcome to Travel”.

 He is the author of many books such as ‟A photographer in a journey”, ‟Everything for K2 or ‟I, a hermit”.
-He publishes regularly in his web site: fotografwpodrozy.pl
+He publishes regularly on his website: fotografwpodrozy.pl